Which is the difference between microcement and polished concrete?

 What is Microcement Ready to use?

+First at all, we could say that ready-to-use microcement is a type of decorative coating especially indicated for surface decoration.
 This is a material that stands out for being resistant, versatile and easy.
 It has polished and smooth finishes, which give the surface a minimalist and modern character.

 What is polished concrete?